 Spooky Halloween treats always make fun party food and gifts!
-I’m so happy to show you this fun food idea that I collaborated with the talented Kristan on.
+I’m so happy to show you this fun food idea that I collaborated on with the talented Kristan Roland.
 We hope to creep you out in a fun way.
-Enjoy!
+Enjoy! ~ Amy

-- Small jars –I buy a box of half pint canning jars at Walmart, but you can buy bigger ones if that’s what suits your fancy.
+- Small jars — I buy a box of half pint canning jars, but you can buy bigger ones if that’s what suits your fancy.

-- Piping bag fitted with a #5 round tip (You can buy these at Michaels or Walmart)
+- Piping bag fitted with a #5 round tip (You can buy these at Michaels, Walmart or here on Amazon for about $1.)

 Once your cake is cooled, cut a circle of cake the size of your jar.
 I used a round biscuit cutter, but you could also use another jar or a small glass.